 Nuts and Vegetables

 Vegetables and nuts are not recommended.
 These foods tend to disintegrate into small particles that attach themselves on the spacing between the wires and the brackets.
 The particles are very difficult to remove and can cause an unhygienic condition.
-You can eat soft fruits such as pear, watermelons and apples if they are reduced into smaller pieces.
+You can eat soft fruits such as pear, watermelons, and apples if they are reduced into smaller pieces.
 Do not bite into them.
-Also, avoid raw corn, carrots, nuts, almonds and peanuts, since they are too difficult to chew.
+Also, avoid raw corn, carrots, nuts, almonds, and peanuts, since they are too difficult to chew.

-While meat helps strengthen the jaw bone, it is not allowed for those wearing teeth realigners, especially if it contain bones.
+While meat helps strengthen the jaw bone, it is not allowed for those wearing teeth realigners, especially if it contains bones.
 If you have to eat meat with bones, then separate the bone from the meat first.
-Doing so will enable you to avoid dislodging one or two brackets or misaligning the wires that brings the calipers together.
+Doing so will enable you to avoid dislodging one or two brackets or misaligning the wires that bring the calipers together.
 It is wise you avoid meat altogether to be on the safer side.

 Foods to Eat

-Whether you have calipers, or you are planning to replace them with invisalign, you need to avoid the foods mentioned above.
+Whether you have calipers, or you are planning to replace them with Invisalign, you need to avoid the foods mentioned above.
 There are hundreds of alternatives you can explore.
 Some of the foods you can eat include soft cheeses, pancakes, muffins, soft cooked rice, fruit juice, eggs, pasta, sliced bread, soft cooked chicken and many more.